VincentSaelzler/cookbook/README.md

 Recipes I've Tried

-# Development Environment
+## Development Environment
 Using the [Visual Studio Code Dev Containers Extension](https://code.visualstudio.com/docs/devcontainers/containers) to develop in a Docker container.

 ![](/docs/dev-containers-arch.png)
 Port forwarding seems to happen automatically once the Jekyll web server is running.

-Do **not** try and put all the Jekyll-related stuff in a folder (e.g. `website`) because the markdown image links in the vscode markdown previewer become incompatible with ones that work out the output files in `_site`.
+Do **not** try and put all the Jekyll-related stuff in a sub-folder of the repo (e.g. `website`) because the markdown image links in the vscode markdown previewer become incompatible with ones that work out the output files in `_site`.

-# Deployment
+## Deployment to Production
-TBD, but most likely steps will be:
-1. Ensure that `_site` folder is saved in git repo as part of dev process.
-The has the con of duplicating all the source files, but makes the requirements of the production server easier.
-1. Create a proxmox (not docker) container using ansible/proxmox with web server (e.g. nginx)
-1. Clone repo in container

-OR....

-1. In the proxmox/ansible container install jekyll and
+Use Ansible to create a container that has the Jekyll dependencies installed.
+Run an Ansible script that clones this repository and then runs the Jekyll commands to build the site and start a web server.

-# Jekyll Dev Process
+## Jekyll Dev Process
 ```sh
 # this command only happens once.
 # it creates a boilerplate site in the /website directory